 Bioregional plans would set the clear rules to manage competing land uses to support regulatory streamlining.
-They would identify areas where development is lower or higher risk to the environment, those areas where development assessment and approval is not required.
-The Minister (or delegated decision maker) should make decisions on development approvals in a way that is consistent with the provisions of the bioregional plan.
+They would identify areas where development may be of lower or higher risk to the environment, including those areas where development assessment and approval is not required.
+The Environment Minister (or delegated decision-maker) should make decisions on development approvals in a way that is consistent with the provisions of the bioregional plan.